xonsh/xonsh/docs/installation.rst

 Installation
 ------------

-Xonsh can be installed via different package managers from python specific to operation system package managers:
+Xonsh can be installed and run with various package managers, by using appimage, or from a docker container:

 .. toctree::
     :titlesonly: